azoth-lang/azoth.language.reference/src/associated-functions.md

 # Associated Functions

-Like Rust, any function in a class that does not take a self argument is an associated function.
+Like Rust, any function in a type declaration that does not take a self argument is an associated function.

 ## Nested Functions